Tom Victor Segalstad

 Was one of a list of “Commentors” to submit a document to the EPA titled “A Scientific Challenge of EPA's Proposed Finding of Endangerment that CO2, Methane, Nitrous OXide, Hydrofluorocarbons, Perflouorocarbons, and Sulfur Hexafluoride, Collectively on Individually, Are Causal Agent(s) or Contributors of Climate Change” (PDF).

-Similar petitions (PDF) were released by the Southeastern Legal Foundation targeting the EPA's Endangerment Finding, with one (PDF) citing Segalstad as a source.
+Similar petitions (PDF) citing Segalstad as a source.
 The EPA Responded to Southeastern Legal, stating that “Segalstad's work 'does not address the lifetime of a change in atmospheric concentration of CO2, but rather the lifetime in the atmosphere of an individual molecule of CO2' and that these 'are two different concepts'.”

 Southeastern Legal lists its partners in their effort to reverse the EPA endangerment finding as the Science & Public Policy Institute, as well as “like-minded organizations” such as the Competitive Enterprise Institute, Heritage Foundation, CATO Institute, and the Independent Women’s Forum, among others.

 The Manhattan Declaration asserts that “human-caused climate change is not a global crisis,” that “(CO2) is not a pollutant but rather a necessity for all life,” that industrial carbon dioxide emissions do not affect climate change, and that “warmer weather is generally less harmful to life on Earth than colder.”